 The Improving Contraceptive Method Mix (ICMM) Project began in Indonesia in October 2012 and concluded in November 2016.
 Funded by the U.S. Agency for International Development (USAID) and the Australian Department of Foreign Affairs and Trade (DFAT), with additional support from the Bill & Melinda Gates Foundation, this four-year project investigated the impact of applying targeted advocacy and knowledge management (KM) activities to improve the contraceptive method mix in two Indonesian provinces: East Java and Nusa Tenggara Barat (NTB).

-The three major components of the ICMM project are:
+The three major components of the ICMM project were:

-- Collecting evidence about the use of LAPMs in the two study districts;
+- Collecting evidence about the use of family planning in the two study districts